James Adedokun Adegoke Akunraaledoye II: Reign

 Adegoke's journey to the throne began in 1970 when he unsuccessfully contested for the vacant stool of Apetumodu.
 He was not discouraged, and when the stool became vacant again in 1986, he made his interest known.
 This time he was successful.
 His candidature was agreed upon by the kingmakers on 20 October 1988.
 After a successful court case, His Royal Eminence Oba Okunade Sijuwade Olubuse II, Oluaye and Ooni of Ife, consented to Adegoke's appointment on 4 March 1992.
 The then Executive Governor of Osun State, Alhaji Isiaka Adetunji Adeleke, gave the formal approval of the Osun State Government on 10 April 1992.
 Adegoke was installed as the 25th Apetumodu of Ipetumodu on 17 April 1992, from which date he was confined to Ilofi where he was prepared for traditional roles.
 He remained in Ilofi until 17 July 1992, when he moved to the Aafin.

 During his reign, Ipetumodu was peaceful and witnessed appreciable development.
-Federal Government Girls College, Oduduwa University and Akinola International Market, Magistrates Court, District Customary Court, and Immigration Office were established.
+Federal Government Girls College, Oduduwa University and Akinola International Market, Magistrates Court, District Customary Court, Immigration Office, and some projects by the state government were established in his domain.